manwar/theweeklychallenge/content/blog/unary-operator.md

 <br>

-Here this creates a list of hashrefs.
+Here this creates a hashref.

 <br>